Anita500/CourierServices/README.md

 This API basically performs the CRUD Operations.

-Technology - NodeJS, Express, Html
+Technology used - NodeJS, Express, Html

 **************************************************
 Getting Started: